suyashvsingh/RCE70/README.md

 [![Product Name Screen Shot][product-screenshot]](https://rce70.vercel.app/)

 Users can run code on the web without having to install any IDE or text editor.
 And it's free!
-There is also an interview mode, where the user can write code and give input, and the same would be shared with the interviewer.
-The interviewer can then run the code and see the output.
 The user can also download the code.
 The app currently supports 5 languages, C++, C, Python, Java and Javascript.
 The app is hosted on Vercel and Digital Ocean.
 The app is also containerized using Docker.
 The app is also serverless, and uses AWS Lamda to run the code.

 ## Tools Used